Lviv: Geography

 Lviv is on the edge of the Roztochia Upland, about 70 km east of the Polish border and 160 km north of the eastern Carpathian Mountains.
 The average altitude of Lviv is 296 m above sea level.
 Its highest point is the Vysokyi Zamok (High Castle), 409 m above sea level.
 This castle has a commanding view of the historic city centre with its distinctive, green-domed churches and intricate architecture.

 The old walled city was at the foothills of the High Castle on the banks of the Poltva River.
 In the 13th century, the river was used to transport goods.
 In the early 20th century, the Poltva was covered over in areas where it flows through the city; the river flows directly beneath Lviv's central street, Liberty Avenue, and the Lviv Theatre of Opera and Ballet.

 Climate

 Lviv's climate is humid continental (Köppen climate classification Dfb) with cold winters and warm summers.
 The average temperatures are -3 °C in January and 18 °C in July.
+Average humidity level is dry, with summer humidity ranging from comfortable to muggy.
 The average annual rainfall is 745 mm with the maximum in summer.
 Mean sunshine duration per year at Lviv is about 1,804 hours.